-• Real Estate - Construction.
-Our real estate - construction loans ("construction loans") represented approximately 3.26% of our total loans at December 31, 2010.
+- Real Estate Construction.
+Our real estate construction loans ("construction loans") represented approximately 3.26% of our total loans at December 31, 2010.
 Our construction loan portfolio consists of loans for the construction of single family residential properties, multi-family properties and commercial projects.
 Maturities for construction loans generally range from 6 to 12 months for residential property and from 12 to 24 months for non-residential and multi-family properties.
 Construction lending entails significant additional risks compared to residential real estate or commercial real estate lending.
 A significant additional risk is that loan funds are advanced upon the security of the property under construction, which is of uncertain value prior to the completion of construction.
 Thus, it is more difficult to evaluate accurately the total loan funds required to complete a project and to calculate related loan-to-value ratios.
-To minimize the risks associated with construction lending, we limit loan-to-value ratios to 85% of when-completed appraised values for owner-occupied and investor-owned residential or commercial properties.

-• Real Estate - 1-4 Family Mortgage.
-We are active in the real estate - 1-4 family mortgage area (referred to as "residential real estate loans"), with approximately 34.56% of our total loans at December 31, 2010 being residential real estate loans.
+To minimize the risks associated with construction lending, we limit loan-to-value ratios to 85% of when-completed appraised values for owner-occupied and investor-owned residential or commercial properties. - Real Estate 1-4 Family Mortgage.
+We are active in the real estate 1-4 family mortgage area (referred to as "residential real estate loans"), with approximately 34.56% of our total loans at December 31, 2010 being residential real estate loans.
 We offer both first and second mortgages on residential real estate.
 Loans secured by residential real estate in which the property is the principal residence of the borrower are referred to as "primary" 1-4 family mortgages.
-Loans secured by residential real estate in which the property prior to construction (referred to in this Annual Report as "residential land development loans").
+Loans secured by residential real estate in which the property is rented to tenants or is not the principal residence of the borrower are referred to as "rental/investment" 1-4 family mortgages.
+We also offer loans for the preparation of residential real property prior to construction (referred to in this Annual Report as "residential land development loans").
 In addition, we offer home equity lines of credit and term loans secured by first and second mortgages on the residences of borrowers for purchases, refinances, home improvements, education and other personal expenditures.
 Both fixed and variable rate loans are offered with competitive terms and fees.
 Originations of residential real estate loans are generated through either retail efforts in our branches or wholesale marketing, which involves obtaining mortgage referrals from third-party mortgage brokers.
 We attempt to minimize the risk associated with residential real estate loans by strictly scrutinizing the financial condition of the borrower; typically, we also limit the maximum loan-to-value ratio.